Learn how to give effectively

 Combining head and heart to help more

 If you’re reading this, you probably care a lot about helping others.
 You want to make the world a better place.
-Indeed, it’s natural for us to want others’ lives to be free of suffering and full of joy, and donating to charity is one way to contribute to this goal.
+Indeed, it’s natural for us to want others’ lives to be free of suffering and full of joy, and donating to charity is a great way to contribute to this goal.

 Intervention cost-effectiveness in global health in order of DALY per $1,000 on the y-axis, from the DCP2.